-- Avoid hiring non-students without a clear justification. - Students may be paid by stipend or hourly: if by stipend, it must be justified by their role; if hourly, indicate that the total rate includes benefits and vacation pay.
+• Avoid hiring non-students without a clear justification.

+• Students may be paid by stipend or hourly: if by stipend, it must be justified by their role on the project; if hourly, indicate that the total rate includes benefits and vacation pay.

 Stipend Financial support given to a recipient of a training award, or provided by a grantee to a trainee, (training) to support them while they are working on their research thesis and/or gaining research experience.

-Salary Remuneration for work performed by research personnel, in accordance with institutional (research employment contracts or collective agreements, where applicable. personnel)
+Salary Remuneration for work performed by research personnel, in accordance with institutional Salary (research Remuneration for work performed by research personnel, in accordance with institutional employment contracts or collective agreements, where applicable.